 Perhaps the most important control is at the bottom of this section: The Save button!

-Be sure to click "Save" when leaving this window.
+Be sure to click Save before leaving this window.
 Your changes to the Preferences don't take effect until the program is stopped and restarted, so the program will prompt you to do that after saving the Preferences.

 Each connection has its own unique tab.
 To get started, first select your DCC System Manufacturer, followed by the type of Connection that you are using.
 You will then be presented with a series of most commonly required settings that need to be set.
-If you need to change some of the more advanced settings then connection then check the "Additional Connection Settings" box and this will provide you with further details.
+If you need to change some of the more advanced settings for this connection, check the "Additional Connection Settings" box (where available).

 For more information on how to configure this for your particular hardware, see the Hardware Help pages.

 Remember to press Save!